zengzzzzz/golang-trending-archive/README.md

 * 【2024-08-02】[KindlingProject / kindling](https://github.com/KindlingProject/kindling) - eBPF-based Cloud Native Monitoring Tool
 ## Javascript

+* 【2024-08-11】[WebKit / WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 * 【2024-08-10】[cables-gl / cables](https://github.com/cables-gl/cables) - cables is a tool for creating beautiful interactive content
 * 【2024-08-07】[hackthedev / dcts-shipping](https://github.com/hackthedev/dcts-shipping) - A Chat Platform like Discord but self-hostable like TeamSpeak
 * 【2024-08-06】[webtorrent / webtorrent](https://github.com/webtorrent/webtorrent) - ⚡️ Streaming torrent client for the web